-Sales Value Variance is the difference between the budgeted value of sales and the actual value of sales during a period.
 Sales Value Variance may arise due to the following reasons:

-- Actual selling price may be higher or lower than the standard price. - Actual quantity of goods sold may be more or less than the standard. - Actual mix of the sales may be different than the standard mix.
+- (a) Actual selling price may be higher or lower than the standard price. - (b) Actual quantity of goods sold may be more or less than the standard. - (c) Actual mix of the sales may be different than the standard mix.